-When it comes to the many different types of holding tank products and RV chemicals on the market, it’s important to understand some of the biggest differences between some terms that are often used to define different types of products: organic, natural, and safe.
+We understand that there are so many RV products out there that it can sometimes get overwhelming, especially if you're new to RVing!
+When it comes to the different types of holding tank products and RV chemicals on the market, it’s important to understand some of the biggest differences between some terms that are often used to define different types of products: organic, natural, and safe.
 What exactly does each term mean in the grand scheme of things?

 Before we get started, we want to express how important we, at Unique Camping + Marine, believe it is for companies to be transparent in their packaging, labeling, and ingredients.
 We understand why a brand would want to keep its formulas a secret—no one wants his or her hard work stolen or replicated!
-Nevertheless, we also believe that consumers need to be made aware of potential health or environmental hazards when using everyday products.
+Nevertheless, we also believe that consumers need to be made aware of potential health or environmental hazards when using everyday products, which is why we've always been and will continue to be 100% open and transparent about our products.

-Here at Unique, we've been noticing for several years now an increase in products that are being labeled as “organic,” “natural,” or “safe,” but the truth is that some of these products can contain harmful ingredients.
+Here at Unique, we've been noticing for several years now an increase in products labeled as “organic,” “natural,” or “safe,” but the truth is that some of these products contain harmful ingredients.
 We want to help you navigate these waters, because unfortunately not all companies believe in transparency like we do.

 Sadly, there are numerous manufacturers who make unfounded claims about having natural, safe, or "organic" holding tank treatments and offer no proof or transparency in validating these claims.
 In fact, the very documents that are there to protect consumers (the SDS sheets), are often misleading, causing one to believe a product is safer than it actually is.